Kubbaj/DodecaTone/readme.md

+...

-And then of course, there's the far-future dreams of an all-in one music education app that builds your knowledge from the ground up...
+And then, there's the far-future dreams of an all-in one music education app that builds knowledge from the ground up...
 With everything from:

  1. Sound waves/basic physics